 What research should I do before undergoing micropigmentation?

-- May I see photos of your past work?
+- Can I see before and after photos of past work on other clients?

-- If possible, may I contact a current or former patient?
+- Can I contact a current or former client?

-A dedicated, involved specialist should be able to answer any and all of your questions.
-Make sure you feel comfortable communicating with your doctor or specialist and that you feel open to ask anything that's on your mind.
+A good specialist should be able to answer any and all of your questions.
+Make sure you feel comfortable communicating with your specialist and that you feel open to ask anything that's on your mind.